genesys/mollitia/docs/content/api/module/retry.md

   * CONSTANT: The interval between each retry is always the one configured with the interval option
   * LINEAR: The interval between each retry grows linearly, based on interval and factor configuration
   * EXPONENTIAL: The interval between each retry grows exponentially, based on interval and factor configuration
   * JITTER: The interval between each retry uses a Jitter calculation to distribute the retries randomly and avoid peaks of retries.
-See [Jitter description here](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/)
+See [Jitter Mode](#jitter-mode)
 * the jitter adjustment value (if jitter mode is used)
 * if retry should be done, depending on the error

 ``` javascript
 // Imports needed components